rebuy-de/consul-java-client/README.md

 * minimized bootstrapping amount
 * easy Spring Boot and Spring support
-* only one health check is supported
-* health check is HTTP check of http://localhost:<port>/health

 Primary responsible person (PRP)
 --------------------------------

 * [@prp-consul-java-client](https://github.com/orgs/rebuy-de/teams/prp-consul-java-client)

+FAQ
+---

+### How do I configure health checks?

+* At the moment only a single health check is supported.
+* The health check is a HTTP check of `http://localhost:<port>/health`.

 Maven dependency